grscwf/twin-mt/nero-paths.md

 <details>

-- (1-L) Look at the bottle, discover it's a poltergeist device.
-  - This should be easy.
-There are a lot of distractions, but there's plenty of time to stumble onto it.
-  - If the player doesn't find it on 1st playthrough, they might fail the easy escape.
-2nd playthrough should pass the easy escape, which gives a lot more time to look around and find the poltergeist device.
-- These steps can be done before (1):
-  - (2-A) Try casting any non-attack spell
+- (1-A) Try casting any non-attack spell
-    (attack closes off conversation paths, which means there isn't enough time to do everything else).
+  (attack closes some conversation paths, which means there isn't enough time to do everything else).
-  - (3-A) Cast mage-sight.
+- (2-A) Cast mage-sight.
-  - (4-A) Tap the mirror to get the Sprite.
+- (3-A) Tap the mirror to get the Sprite.
+  - This is the first step that isn't obvious, but it's unlikely to be missed.
 - Player will probably be here on 1st - 2rd playthrough.
+- (4-L) Look at the bottle, examine the glyphs.
+  - This can be done earlier.
-- (5-A) Ask the Sprite to contact the poltergeist device.
+- (5-A) Ask the Sprite to contact the bottle.
 - Sprite now asks for device name.
-- (6-A) Ask Ivex about the poltergeist device to get the name.
+- (6-A) Ask Ivex about the bottle to get the name.
-  - This can be done earlier, anytime after (1).
+  - This can be done at the same time as (4-L), saving a look.
-  - It's possible for this to need another playthrough, if Ivex has left.
+  - If Ivex has left, this will need another playthrough.
-    But if the player is here on the 2rd playthrough, they've probably looked at the bottle early enough to have time to ask Ivex.
+    But if the player is here on the 2nd playthrough, they've probably looked at the bottle early enough to have time to ask Ivex.
 So this probably doesn't need another playthrough.
-- (7-A) Ask the Sprite to contact the named device.
+- (7-A) Ask the Sprite to contact the bottle again.
 - Sprite now asks Nero to touch its hole.
 - (8-A) Ask Ivex about the penguin, when he's receptive.
   - This is a little tricky.
 There are several red herrings.
 It's possible that Ivex will leave before the player finds this.
   - If Ivex leaves, the Easy escape gives the player plenty of time to find hints to the hole.
-  - It's also a little tricky to figure out "Ivex receptive".
+  - "Ivex receptive" is also a little tricky.
+There are hints to it, but it might take a few tries to understand that an attack spell makes this impossible.
 - Player will probably be here on 1st - 4th playthrough.
-- Sprite now asks Nero for password.
+- Sprite asks Nero for password, misinterprets something Nero said as the password, and puts Nero on hold.
+- (9-A) Tell Sprite quiet, to get out of hold.
+- (10-A) Guess any password.
-- (9-A) Ask Ivex about the snow globe.
+- (11-A) Ask Ivex about the snow globe.
+  - This is only available after asking one password, and it's no longer available after asking two.
   - This is very unlikely to happen on 1st playthrough.
-There's no hint about this before all the other steps are finished, and there are many other possible passwords.
+There's no hint about this before all the other steps are fulfilled, and there are many other possible passwords.
-  - If the player doesn't get this before Ivex leaves, the Easy escape automatically gives the player the password.
+  - If the player doesn't do this before Ivex leaves, the Easy escape automatically tells the player the password.
 - Player will probably be here on 2nd - 5th playthrough.
 - The password is a big tease:
   - There's a moment when it seems like it succeeds, and then it becomes another failure.
-  - Ivex catches on to what the player is doing, denies access to the password, and applies extreme torture with another grav crystal.
   - Player goes through another section that feels like "crap, another obstacle, what else do I have to do to get past this."
   - But this turns out to actually work anyway.
 Nero is free.
 - The mirror is saved.
-It can be used for 2nd Floor Easy escape.
+It can be taken to the 2nd Floor and used there.
 - There's a Challenge Ending here that's meant to be hard to find.

 </details>